DigiBP/25DIGIBP1/Readme - Appendix/Make Scenarios.md

    * **URL** – set to the Camunda REST endpoint, e.g. `https://<YOUR-HOST>/engine-rest/message`.
    * **tenantId** – replace `25DIGIBP12` with the tenant ID used by the Feedback Master in Camunda.

 4. **Save and enable** the scenario.
 Use the *Run once* button to verify that a test submission from JotForm reaches the correct Camunda process instance.
+Finally, activate the switch *Immediately as data arrives*.

 > **Tip:** Field mappings inside `json:CreateJSON` rely on the JotForm *Unique Names*.
 > If you change form fields, update the corresponding variable names in the mapper to avoid message-correlation errors.